christ-offer/open-webui-tools/README.md

 If you are running owui through docker, you can install it using the following command: docker exec -it owui bash -c "pip install finnhub-python"

+### Web Scrape

+Two simple web scraping tools that extract text content from web pages using BeautifulSoup or Jina Reader.

+### Python Code Interpreter

+A simple Python code interpreter that executes Python code and returns the output.

+### Calculator

+A simple calculator tool that supports basic arithmetic operations, exponentiation, and mathematical functions.